l7mp/stunner/doc/SECURITY.md

 ## Access control

-STUNner requires the user to explicitly open up external access to services internal to the cluster using a UDPRoute.
-For instance, the below UDPRoute allows access *only* to the media-server service in the media-plane namespace, and nothing else.
+STUNner requires the user to explicitly open up external access to internal services by specifying a proper UDPRoute.
+For instance, the below UDPRoute allows access *only* to the `media-server` service in the `media-plane` namespace, and nothing else.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2